Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Experiments

+\textbf{Benchmarks.}~~ We evaluated QCS against various baselines using datasets with diverse characteristics, including tasks focused on return maximization or goal-reaching, and those with dense or sparse rewards and varying sub-optimality levels.

+Our primary focus was on the D4RL \cite{fu2020d4rl} MuJoCo, AntMaze, and Adroit domains.
+The MuJoCo domain \cite{todorov2012mujoco, brockman2016openai} features several continuous locomotion tasks with dense rewards.
+We conducted experiments in three environments: Halfcheetah, Hopper, and Walker2d, utilizing three distinct \texttt{v2} datasets—\texttt{medium}, \texttt{medium-replay}, and \texttt{medium-expert}—each representing different levels of data quality.
+AntMaze is a domain featuring goal-reaching environments with sparse rewards, encompassing variously sized and shaped maps.
+It is an ideal testing bed for evaluating an agent's capability to stitch trajectories and perform long-range planning.
+We conduct experiments using six \texttt{v2} datasets: \texttt{umaze}, \texttt{umaze-diverse}, \texttt{medium-play}, \texttt{medium-diverse}, \texttt{large-play}, and \texttt{large-diverse}, where \texttt{umaze}, \texttt{medium}, and \texttt{large} indicate map sizes, and \texttt{play} and \texttt{diverse} refer to data collection strategies.
+The Adroit domain \cite{rajeswaran2018learning} comprises various tasks designed to evaluate the effectiveness of algorithms in high-dimensional robotic manipulation tasks.
+In our experiments, we utilize the \texttt{human} and \texttt{cloned} datasets for the pen task.

-\textbf{Offline Benchmarks.}~~ We evaluated VCS against various baselines using datasets featuring diverse characteristics.
-These include tasks focused on return-maximization or goal-reaching, as well as those with dense or sparse rewards, and varying levels of sub-optimality.
-Our focus was particularly on the D4RL \cite{fu2020d4rl} MuJoCo, Antmaze, Adroit, and Kitchen domains.
-Detailed information on domains and datasets is provided in Appendix \ref{appx:domain}.
-Performance results for the MuJoCo and Antmaze domains are presented in Table \ref{table:results-mujoco} and Table \ref{table:results-antmaze}, while results for the Adroit and Kitchen domains are included in Appendix \ref{appx:more-results}.
+Performance results for the MuJoCo and AntMaze domains are presented in Table \ref{table:results-mujoco} and Table \ref{table:results-antmaze}, while results for the Adroit domain are included in Appendix \ref{appx:more-results}.

-\textbf{Backbone Architecture.} ~~ We implemented VCS based on DT, DC, and a simple MLP, and compared the performance of each.
-Detailed performance results for each architectural choice are provided in Appendix \ref{appx:ablation-base-conditioning}.
-We observed that for MuJoCo, the DC-based approach performs best, and for Antmaze, the MLP-based approach is superior, although the performance gap is minor.
+\textbf{Hyperparameters and Backbone Architecture.} We adopted two sets of hyperparameters per domain to determine the gradient of the monotonic decreasing function $w(R(\tau))$.
+The detailed hyperparameters we used are provided in Appendix \ref{appx:hyperparameters}, and the impact of $\lambda$ is detailed in Appendix \ref{ablation}.
+Additionally, we implemented QCS based on DT, DC, and a simple MLP, and compared the performance of each.
+Detailed results for each architectural choice are provided in Appendix \ref{appx:ablation-base-conditioning}.
+We observed that the DC-based approach performs best, although the performance gap is minor.

-\textbf{Evaluation Metric.} ~~ In all evaluations of VCS, we assess the expert-normalized returns \cite{fu2020d4rl} of 10 episodes at each evaluation checkpoint (every $10^3$ gradient steps).
+\textbf{Evaluation Metric.} ~~ In all evaluations of QCS, we assess the expert-normalized returns \cite{fu2020d4rl} of 10 episodes at each evaluation checkpoint (every $10^3$ gradient steps).
 Subsequently, we compute the running average of these normalized returns over ten consecutive checkpoints.
-We report the final score averaged across five random seeds.
+We report the mean and standard deviations of the final scores across five random seeds.